-When a baby falls asleep without burping, parents and caregivers can try a few methods to help them relieve wind while staying asleep.
+When a baby falls asleep without burping, caregivers can try different positions and techniques to help the baby relieve wind while staying asleep.

 The act of breastfeeding or feeding from a bottle often has a calming effect.
 As a result, it can make many infants fall asleep during or after their meal.

 This can pose a problem if the baby has swallowed air during their feed.
 They may need to release air through a burp, which is more difficult to do when asleep.
 Their body may be too relaxed to get into a burping position, or the parent or caregiver may not wish to risk waking the baby from their slumber.